ibm-cloud-docs/codeengine/eventing.md

 Oftentimes in distributed environments you want your applications to react to messages (events) that are generated from other components, which are usually called event producers.
 With {{site.data.keyword.codeengineshort}}, your applications can receive events of interest as HTTP POST requests by subscribing to event producers.
 {: shortdesc}

 {{site.data.keyword.codeengineshort}} supports two types of event producers.

-The first is a ping (cron) event producer that generates an event at regular intervals.
-This type of event producer is used when an action needs to be taken at well-defined intervals or specific times.
-The second is an {{site.data.keyword.cos_full_notm}} event producer.
-This type of event producer generates events as changes are made to the objects in your object storage buckets.
-For example, as objects are added to a bucket, an application can receive an event and then perform some action based on that change, perhaps consuming that new object.
+**Ping (cron)**: The ping (cron) event producer generates an event at regular intervals.
+Use ping when an action needs to be taken at well-defined intervals or at specific times.

+**{{site.data.keyword.cos_full_notm}}**: The {{site.data.keyword.cos_short}} event producer generates events as changes are made to the objects in your object storage buckets.
+For example, as objects are added to a bucket, an application can receive an event and then perform an action based on that change, perhaps consuming that new object.

 Apps can subscribe to multiple event producers, but only one app can receive events from each subscription.